aglyoda/Plain_Playwright_UI_E2E_Testing/README.md

 This is designed specifically for end-to-end testing.

 @types/node -
-Conntains TypeScript definitions for Node.
+Contains TypeScript definitions for Node.
 For running TypeScript files on node environment.

 cross-env -
-For managing environment valiable in node environment.
+For managing environment variables in node environment.

 dotenv -
 For loading environment variables from a .env file.